Sitemap

-Fiat currency is dying a natural death — its logical replacement is a digital voucher system fixed to labour time
+Fiat currency is dying a natural death — its logical replacement is a digital voucher system pegged to labour time

 Grossmanite